 Agreement for the time being

-An open-ended electricity contract is a contract that can normally be terminated at any time.
-In this type of contract, the price of electricity is usually market-driven and will be reviewed from time to time according to the timetable set out in the contract.
-Most exchange-based electricity contracts are also in many cases open-ended electricity contracts.
-In most cases, prices are higher for open-ended contracts than for fixed-term contracts, and the margin for an open-ended exchange-traded electricity contract, for example, may be higher than for a fixed-term contract.
+Also, most exchange-based electricity contracts are often open-ended electricity contracts.
+In most cases, prices are higher for open-ended electricity contracts than for fixed-term contracts, and the margin for an open-ended exchange-traded electricity contract, for example, may be higher than for a fixed-term contract.

 Fixed price and exchange electricity

 In addition to fixed-term and open-ended contracts, there are two different types of electricity contracts: fixed-price and exchange-price electricity contracts.

 In the case of exchange electricity, the price per kWh of electricity is directly linked to the current market situation, i.e. if demand for electricity rises, the price of electricity also rises.
 Conversely, the less demand there is for electricity, the cheaper it is.
 The price of electricity on the exchange fluctuates constantly.
 The changes are usually not large, but in this case, fluctuations can occur on a daily basis.
 The price of exchange electricity is determined by the price of electricity as recorded on the Nordic electricity exchange Nordpool.

 The price of fixed-price electricity is similar to a fixed-term electricity contract.
 In this type of electricity, the price of electricity remains the same as long as the electricity contract is in force.
 Currently, most electricity contracts signed by Finns are fixed-price contracts.